This step-by-step tutorial will show you how to safely upgrade Debian 10 Buster to Debian 11 Bullseye from the command line.

 deb http://security.debian.org/debian-security bullseye/updates main deb-src http://security.debian.org/debian-security bullseye/updates main

-And replace them with these ones:
+And replace them with these:

 deb https://deb.debian.org/debian-security/ bullseye-security main deb-src https://deb.debian.org/debian-security/ bullseye-security main

-sources.list file should look like below.
+sources.list file should look like the ones below.

 deb http://deb.debian.org/debian bullseye main deb-src http://deb.debian.org/debian bullseye main deb http://security.debian.org/debian-security/ bullseye-security main deb-src http://security.debian.org/debian-security/ bullseye-security main deb http://deb.debian.org/debian bullseye-updates main deb-src http://deb.debian.org/debian bullseye-updates main